 Oops, he's not quite ready to decide how many pairs he can buy.
 "Let's see," thinks Bob.
 "Two more weeks of work before school starts and the part-time job has been paying an INCOME of about $200 per week.
 No way can I buy the 8 pair that would last from one home visit to another without hitting the laundromat.
 And then there is the issue of new sneakers (RELATED GOODS).
 Time to be realistic!
 For sure my rich older sister Jackie won't help me!
 Maybe I could talk to my boss, Tina, and work a few more hours to increase my EXPECTED INCOME.
 Hey, I'll bet they'll have a 'back to school sale' next week and EXPECTED PRICES will be lower.
 Maybe I should wait to buy some of the blue jeans."

 Bob works an extra five hours this week and the blue jeans prices do come down by several dollars.
 He manages to buy 4 new pairs of blue jeans, new sneakers, and the shoe store throws in a new t-shirt to promote their sale.
 Bob has a gloriously successful first semester in his blue jeans and his economics class at the University!

 For DiscussionBob considered every major element that determines how much of a product a buyer purchases.

-2. Consider each of these elements or determinants individually (one at a time): if that determinant increases, how does that affect the amount of the good that is purchased?
+2. Consider each of these elements or determinants individually (one at a time): if that determinant increases, how does that affect the amount of the good that is purchased (at a given price)?

 When you have finished, you are ready for the analysis section in Part II.